 In practice, large battles of armored forces against one another, as took place in the Middle East during the Yom Kippur War and the ground action during Operation Desert Storm (the first Gulf War), were a last hurrah for this type of combat.
 The reason that battles of this type have not taken place is not due to the disappearance of conflict from the world, indeed violent conflicts continue to take place in all corners of the globe and the Middle East continues to sprout battlefields.

-The reason that these battles don’t take place is the changing nature of conflict, to a form of warfare that includes varied types of combat, in which regular state forces fight organizations, and the latter fight one another.
+The reason that battles of this type don’t take place is the changing nature of conflict, to a form of warfare that includes varied forms of combat, in which regular state forces fight organizations, and the latter fight one another.
 The IDF’s wars transformed from ‘large’ wars against regular armies alongside ‘small’ wars against terror organizations, to another type of war.
 In this type of war, combat takes place against multiple organizations alongside an ongoing need to be ready for warfare against armies.
 These organizations vary from militias armed with light weapons in border areas up to semi-state organizations that possess varied and powerful arsenals of weapons and armaments that threaten most of the territory of the State of Israel, and that can cause physical, cyber and psychological harm.

 This phenomenon developed in the Middle East due to a range of reasons, and can be explained through many disciplines – social, economic, political and others.
 This book focuses on the military aspects of this phenomenon, and as such looks at military change as a result of state change and technological-industrial change.
 The description of this change will focus on two key aspects: the first is technological changes and their influence on warfare, and the second is political-diplomatic change in the Middle East, and it’s influence on modes of combat.

 First, we will describe the technological changes and their impact on warfare.
-The technological change we describe views the Industrial Revolution not as one formative event, in which the world transformed rapidly from pre-industrial to industrial, but as a series of revolutions that began over 200 years ago, and that led to the industrial world as we know it today.
+The technological changes that we describe view the Industrial Revolution not as one formative event, in which the world transformed rapidly from pre-industrial to industrial, but as a series of revolutions that began over 200 years ago, and that led to the industrial world as we know it today.
 When making observations from this perspective, it is customary to describe four sub-revolutions: the first revolution which maximized use of coal and steam; the second which developed electricity and the internal combustion engine; the third which developed the knowledge dimension with the transistor and the processor; and the fourth, which we are experiencing today, and which increasingly shapes our world into a digital one connected by communications and computer networks.
 This type of observation is not new, but a military perspective of these revolutions shows how these changes have influenced warfare itself.